Tag: Emily Thornberry

 The below Parliamentary question was asked by Emily Thornberry on 2016-04-13.

-To ask the Secretary of State for Defence, what recent assessment he has made of the effect of Russian airstrikes on the number of non-extremist opposition fighters in Syria.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, what recent assessment he has made of the likelihood of (a) full ratification of the Comprehensive Nuclear-Test Ban Treaty and (b) the commencement of negotiations on the proposed Fissile Material Cut-off Treaty.

 • Emily Thornberry – 2016 Parliamentary Question to the Ministry of Defence